-On March 31, 2014, pursuant to the flow and bulk Excess MSR purchase agreement, we purchased from Freedom Mortgage Excess MSRs on mortgage loans originated by a third party originator with an aggregate UPB of approximately \$161.1 million.
+On March 31, 2014, pursuant to the flow and bulk Excess MSR purchase agreement, the Company purchased from Freedom Mortgage Excess MSRs on mortgage loans originated by a third party originator with an aggregate UPB of approximately \$159.8 million.
 Freedom Mortgage purchased the MSRs on these mortgage loans from a third party on January 31, 2014.
-We acquired an approximate 70% interest in the Excess MSRs for approximately \$967,000.
-The terms of the purchase include recapture provisions that are the same as those in the Excess MSR acquisition agreements we entered into with Freedom Mortgage in October 2013.
+The Company acquired an approximate 71% interest in the Excess MSRs for approximately \$946,000.
+The terms of the purchase include recapture provisions that are the same as those in the Excess MSR acquisition agreements the Company entered into with Freedom Mortgage in October 2013.